lemonJS/monzo_crawler/README.md

   - 401/403/404 should continue to swallow errors as we're unlikely to succeed in the future
 - All redirects are blindly followed
 - There's no concept of a job id so that multiple domains can be crawlled (or the same domain crawlled multiple times)
-- If the same link is found in multiple processes at the same time, they will all be queued, resulting in duplicate work
-  - Sidekiq deduplication is a paid feature so it is omitted here
-  - SQS content-based deduplication would work well here
 - I used Ruby, sorry

 Limitations of this design (not related to the time window):